RespiraWorks/Ventilator/software/controller/README.md

 ./controller.sh integrate buzzer 0.0f 1.0f
 ```

-For more information, see the integration test code, which will also explain what parameters these deploymen commands take.
+For more information, see the integration test code, which will also explain what parameters these deployment commands take.
 Integration tests are in the [integration_tests](integration_tests) directory.

 ## Debug interface